bruth/devel.io/_posts/2012-05-05-designing-metadata-driven-data-discovery.md

 ---
 layout: post
 title: Designing for Metadata-driven Data Discovery
+significance: 7
+summary: What is necessary for taking _data about data_ and using it to drive data discovery?
+Context.

 ---

 What is necessary for taking _data about data_ and using it to drive data discovery?